vincentarelbundock/marginaleffects/README.md

   - `ggplot2` support: Plot your (conditional) marginal effects using `ggplot2`.
-  - *Tidy:* The results produced by `marginaleffects` follow “tidy” principles and are easy to process and program with.
+  - *Tidy:* The results produced by `marginaleffects` follow “tidy” principles.
+They are easy to process and program with.

 # How?